 Why Use a Hybrid Guitar?

-By using a hybrid guitar, you are effectively able to have 2 guitars in one.
-Players can switch between acoustic and electric tones, without having to change guitars, which is ideal for those who switch between these tones live on stage, or perhaps anybody who might be short of space at home, and want the use of both electric and acoustic guitars.
+By using a hybrid guitar, you are effectively able to have two guitars in one.
+Players can switch between acoustic and electric tones without having to change guitars, ideal for those who switch between these tones live onstage.
+Or perhaps for anyone who might be short of space at home and wants the use of both electric and acoustic guitars.

 Hybrid Pickup Types

-There are a few main types of hybrid guitar pickups available, and unlike electromagnetic pickups, they usually aren’t visible from the outside of the guitar.
+There are a few main types of hybrid guitar pickups available.
+Unlike electromagnetic pickups, they usually aren’t visible from the outside of the guitar.
 We’ve included the most common below.

 Body Sensor Pickups